JICE

 Features of Graduate School

+We have accepted JDS participants from the targeted countries of China, Cambodia, Laos, Mongolia, Myanmar, Uzbekistan, and Vietnam.
+The total number of JDS participants in our school is 235(as of April 2024).
 We are proud to count among our graduates, the officials of core ministries, judges, public prosecutors, counsel in significant corporations, active lawyers, and progressive academics as independent legal professionals responding to the needs of their time, continuing to be engaged in the building of their nations, fulfilling their essential role in this new period.
-A network has emerged among these graduates which has created a structure for finding new talent, and for offering ongoing feedback to the faculty of our Graduate School.
-This has allowed us to develop a diverse and varied academic environment.

 ▲ Page Top